Latest News

 Soaring fertilizer prices dim Brazilian farmers' edge over US rivals

-B?razil’s cheap and abundant land has helped the country’s farmers create large, low-cost farmland, allowing them wresting export markets from U.S. Farmers?hurt by President Donald Trump’s tariff wars.
+B razil’s cheap and abundant land has helped its farmers create large, low-cost farms.
+This allowed them to take away export markets from U.S. Farmers who were hurt by China switching suppliers as a result of President Donald Trump’s tariff wars.

 Experts in the industry say that Brazil's farmers will still be in trouble even if the war ends tomorrow.
 They are already saddled with thousands acres of farmland that produce diminishing returns, or even losses.
 They are beginning to accumulate significant amounts of debt.